LeToNode/Play2.0-CN-doc/gettingStarted/IDE.md

 You can also start your application with `play debug run` and then you can use the Connect JPDA launcher using **Debug As** to start a debugging session at any time.
 Stopping the debugging session will not stop the server.

-> Workaround about Play 2.0 RC2 and Scala IDE : run your application using `~ run` to enable direct compilation on file change.
-This way scala templates files are auto discovered when you create new template in 'view' and auto compiled when file change.
-If you use normal 'run' then you have to hit Refresh on you browser each time.
+> Workaround Scala Template with Play 2.0 RC2 and Scala IDE : run your application using `~ run` to enable direct compilation on file change.
+This way scala templates files are auto discovered when you create new template in `view` and auto compiled when file change.
+If you use normal `run` then you have to hit `Refresh` on you browser each time.
 Play team will check this issue with Scala IDE team.  (source : http://bit.ly/wCyR5j)

 If you make any important changes to your application, such as changing the classpath, use `eclipsify` again to regenerate the configuration files.